How to Brief a Brand Designer: A Practical Guide for Clients

 Frequently Asked Questions

 That’s common.
-In that case, focus on explaining your business and your goals.
-A good designer can help shape direction, but they still need context to start from.
+In that case, focus on explaining your business, your audience, and what you’re trying to achieve.
+A good designer can help shape direction, but they still need context.
+The clearer the starting point, the easier it is to explore the right options.

 A strong brief is not about writing more.
 It’s about giving the right information, clearly.